 Any energy you sell to the power grid needs to be measured.
-A bi-directional meter allows energy use to be measured in both directions (both buy and sell) as opposed to the pre-existing one-way meter.
+As a result, a bi-directional meter allows energy use to be measured in both directions (both buy and sell) as opposed to the pre-existing one-way meter.

-Enerklean are able to help you determine if your meter and switchboard are compatible and we also give price estimates for upgrades if required.
+Enerklean is able to help you determine if your meter and switchboard are compatible and we also give price estimates for upgrades if required.

-The inverter should be placed near the switchboard away from sunshine, rain and dust.
-Most solar energy inverters have a display as well as a Wi-Fi system to show the electricity generated.
-They also feature additional data options that you can access on your mobile phone, tablet and computer.
+The solar inverter should be placed near the solar modules away from sunshine, rain and dust.
+Most solar inverters have a display as well as a WiFi solar monitoring system to show the electricity generated by your solar system.
+Moreover, they feature additional data options that you can access on your mobile phone, tablet and computer.